lightningnetwork/lnd/macaroons/README.md

 Users can create their own macaroons with custom permissions if the provided default macaroons (`admin`, `invoice` and `readonly`) are not sufficient.

-For example, a macaroon that is only allowed to manage peers would be created with the following command:
+For example, a macaroon that is only allowed to manage peers with a default root key `0` would be created with the following command:

 `lncli bakemacaroon peers:read peers:write`